Image 2 of 3

 Packed with antioxidants: They are rich in antioxidants like vitamin C, vitamin E, and betalains, which help protect cells from damage caused by oxidative stress and reduce inflammation.

-Supports bone health: High levels of calcium, magnesium, and vitamin K contribute to strong bones and proper blood clotting.
+Helps support bone health: High levels of calcium, magnesium, and vitamin K contribute to strong bones and proper blood clotting.

-Boosts immune function: The presence of vitamin C helps strengthen the immune system, while beta-carotene converts to vitamin A, supporting immune health.
+Helps boost immune function: The presence of vitamin C helps strengthen the immune system, while beta-carotene converts to vitamin A, supporting immune health.

-Promotes cardiovascular health: Nutrients like potassium and magnesium can help regulate blood pressure, and antioxidants help lower inflammation, which benefits heart health.
+Helps promote cardiovascular health: Nutrients like potassium and magnesium can help regulate blood pressure, and antioxidants help lower inflammation, which benefits heart health.

-Enhances eye and skin health: Beta-carotene supports vision and overall eye health, and vitamin C promotes collagen production for healthier skin.
+Helps enhance eye and skin health: Beta-carotene supports vision and overall eye health, and vitamin C promotes collagen production for healthier skin.

-Increases energy levels: The iron content helps with oxygen transport in the blood, which boosts energy and helps prevent fatigue.
+Helps increase energy levels: The iron content helps with oxygen transport in the blood, which boosts energy and helps prevent fatigue.

 History: